rohitcj-25003117/-Image-Smoothing-and-Sharpening-Using-OpenCV1/README.md

-#EX05-Image-Smoothing-and-Sharpening-Using-OpenCV1
-#Aim
-#NAME : CJ ROHIT
-REG : 212224243005
+EX 05 : Image Smoothing and Sharpening Using OpenCV Aim

-To write a Python program using OpenCV to apply different smoothing filters (Averaging, Weighted Averaging, Gaussian, Median) and sharpening filters (Laplacian Kernel and Laplacian Operator) for image enhancement, and display each result separately along with the original image for comparison.
+To write a Python program using OpenCV to apply different smoothing filters such as Averaging, Weighted Averaging, Gaussian, and Median filters, and sharpening techniques such as Laplacian Kernel and Laplacian Operator for image enhancement, and display each result separately along with the original image for comparison.

-The program performs the following operations:
+The Program Performs the Following Operations
 Read and display an input image
 Apply Averaging filter
 Apply Weighted Averaging filter
 Apply Gaussian filter
 Apply Median filter
-Apply Laplacian sharpening using kernel
+Apply Laplacian sharpening using a kernel
 Apply Laplacian operator
-Display all outputs for comparison
+Display all outputs separately for comparison
 Software Used
 Anaconda – Python 3.7
 Jupyter Notebook / VS Code